 Storage is available in the headphone compartment, on the triangular side console and in an open area below the console.

 The seat includes a compartment for shoes with a sliding door on the floor below the armrest.

 CX provides a pillow and warm comforter, pajamas, amenity kit, noise cancelling headphones, and slippers.
 Unlike some trans pacific American Airlines flights on 777-300s, CX did not have a mattress for the seat.
-The American mattresses are so thin, it is not like there is one anyway.
+But the American mattresses are so thin, it is not like they add much as far as comfort.

 Departure from EWR